catmatras101/Infrastructure-Automation-via-n8n-SSH/README.md

 5. Troubleshooting
 Error	                            Cause	                              Resolution
 Unsupported key format      	  Incorrect private key encoding.
 Re-generate key using -m PEM flag. getaddrinfo ENOTFOUND	        Host resolution failure.
 Verify IP address and check for trailing spaces.
 Connection timed out	        Network or firewall restriction.
 Ensure port 22 is open on the target server.
 zsh: set: no such option	  Shell incompatibility (Zsh).
 Execute command via Bash: bash -c "command".
+Directory Specification                    -                          When using the SSH Execute Command node, always specify absolute paths (e.g., `/home/user/data`) or

+use a `cd` command before your main instruction:
+Example: `cd /your/target/directory && ls -la`
+   By default, SSH sessions may start in the user's home directory, so explicit path specification is mandatory for predictable results.

 Command History Logging
 By default, non-interactive SSH sessions do not record commands in the system history.
 To force logging, use the following syntax:

 bash -c "export HISTFILE=~/.bash_history && set -o history && <COMMAND> && history -a"

+### Telegram Integration
+To receive notifications, you must provide your own Telegram Bot Token and Chat ID.
+*   **Chat ID:** You must manually obtain your unique Telegram Chat ID (e.g., using @userinfobot) and paste it into the "Chat ID" field of the Telegram node.
+*   **Bot Father:** Create your bot via @BotFather to get the API Token before running the workflow.